 However, it's sensible to consider GlaxoSmithKline's PEG ratio in relation to those of similar companies.

-GlaxoSmithKline's EBITDA (earnings before interest, taxes, depreciation and amortisation) is £9.1 billion.
+GlaxoSmithKline's EBITDA (earnings before interest, taxes, depreciation and amortisation) is a whopping £9.1 billion.

 The EBITDA is a measure of a GlaxoSmithKline's overall financial performance and is widely used to measure a its profitability.

 To put GlaxoSmithKline's EBITDA into context you can compare it against that of similar companies.